 Importing .psb files with the PSD Importer allows you to use features such as Mosaic to automatically generate a Sprite sheet from the imported layers; or Character Rig where Unity reassembles the Sprites of a character as they are arranged in their source files.

-Note: The Sprite Library Asset swapping feature has been removed from the 2D Animation package from version 6.0 onwards.
-However, the PSD Importer will continue to generate Sprite Library Assets if relevant data from a previous version is present.
+Note: The Sprite Library Asset is no longer editable from the Skinning Editor of the 2D Animation from version 6.0 onwards as the Category and Label options have been removed from the Sprite Visibility panel.
+However, the PSD Importer will continue to automatically generate Sprite Library Assets if relevant data from a previous version is present.

 Supported and unsupported Photoshop effects